Conyx01/generative-ai-for-beginners/03-using-generative-ai-responsibly/README.md

 1. Ensuring the AI is free from bias and discrimination.

 A: 2 and 3 are correct.
 Responsible AI helps you consider how to mitigate harmful effects and biases and more.

-## 🚀 Challenge

-Read up on [Azure AI Content Saftey](https://learn.microsoft.com/azure/ai-services/content-safety/overview?WT.mc_id=academic-105485-koreyst) and see what you can adopt for your usage.

-## Great Work, Continue Your Learning

-After completing this lesson, check out our [Generative AI Learning collection](https://aka.ms/genai-collection?WT.mc_id=academic-105485-koreyst) to continue leveling up your Generative AI knowledge!

-Head over to Lesson 4 where we will look at [Prompt Engineering Fundamentals](../04-prompt-engineering-fundamentals/README.md?WT.mc_id=academic-105485-koreyst)!